lao9/brackr/README.md

 ## Tutorial

-You can watch a demo of the product [here](https://vimeo.com/228285482), which was given on Thursday, August 3rd at Turing School of Software & Design in Denver, Colorado.
+You can watch a demo of the application [here](https://vimeo.com/228285482), which was given on Thursday, August 3rd at Turing School of Software & Design in Denver, Colorado.

 On the first page, Brackr will find the 20 nearest bike racks to your current location.